Cray-HPE/docs-csm/operations/network/management_network/aruba/lag.md

 ## Expected results

-1. Administrators can create and configure a LAG
+* Administrators can create and configure a LAG.
-2. Administrators can add ports to a LAG
+* Administrators can add ports to a LAG.
-3. Administrators can configure a LAG interface
+* Administrators can configure a LAG interface.

 [Back to Index](../README.md)